“Goodbye Yellow Brick Road”

 The Beginning of the FTSF Road –

-Kate and I jumped on a conversation in a mutual Facebook group about indeed creating your own blog hop and then later took to Facebook private message to hash out the details.
+Kate and I jumped on a conversation in a mutual Facebook group about indeed creating your own blog hop and then later took to Facebook’s private message to hash out the details.

 And what was born was indeed FTSF blog hop.
 When it was first created, I never envisioned how much it would grow and just how much time it would take to cultivate it.

 I know I didn’t have to do all of this myself, but I am anal and type A personality like this that I felt I needed to.
-Trust me the other co-hosts were fabulous and always telling me to take time off and slow up on myself, but I just don’t know how to do that.
+Trust me the other co-hosts were fabulous and always telling me to take time off and slow up, but I just don’t know how to do that.
 Not my nature, I suppose.

 So, I added much more pressure to myself then probably ever needed to.
 That said, even when I swore, I would cut back on some of the details, I just couldn’t and found myself still doing way more then needed to, because I would feel guilt that I didn’t do something here or there.